petesramek/petesramek/README.md

-## Hi, I'm Pete Sramek 👋
+# Hi, I'm Pete Sramek 👋

 I focus on building software that stays understandable, behaves well in production, and can keep evolving without becoming an operational burden.

-My background sits mostly across backend, cloud, mobile, and distributed systems.
-I tend to focus on understanding system behavior, keeping architecture proportional, and dealing with practical concerns like performance, diagnostics, and reliability.
+Most of my background is in backend, cloud, mobile, and distributed systems.
+I invest in understanding how systems behave, keeping architecture proportional, and working through practical concerns like performance, diagnostics, and reliability.

-## Technical scope

-These are the technologies, system types, and engineering concerns I tend to focus on most often.
+These are the technologies, system types, engineering concerns, and principles I tend to focus on most often.

 **Frameworks**
 - .NET